Ear Stretching Guide | How To Stretch / Gauge Your Ears

 We have a big selection of tapers made from different materials here on UBJ.

-Steel Tapers
+316L Stainless Steel Tapers

-Steel tapers are recommended for a few reasons.
+Stainless steel tapers are recommended for a few reasons.
 They are easier to stretch with than acrylic because they are slicker than acrylic.
 Steel is able to be sterilized which results in a safer stretch because you won't be accidentally introducing bacteria.
 They are in the same shape as the acrylic tapers; just in a different material.

-Concave Steel Tapers
+Concave Stainless Steel Tapers

 The concave steel tapers are just like the steel tapers; they're safe to stretch with since they can be sterilized and are easier to use than acrylic.